3 Days, 30 Attractions, 30 Miles

 A must-stop for quilters and the people who love them, The Quiltery is a supply store packed with patterns, fabrics, notions and more.

-Rockbridge Vineyard & Brewery produces small-batch wines in a range of styles.
+Rockbridge Vineyard & Brewery produces small-batch wines in a range of styles and is a two time winner of the coveted Virginia Governor’s Cup!
 Try wines in the tasting room or enjoy a glass while gazing out at the 17-acre vineyard and Shenandoah Valley beyond.
-A new brewery will open on site in 2020.

 Established in 1750, Wade's Mill is oldest continuously operating commercial grist mill in the Shenandoah Valley.